Front page|Sphinx and RST syntax guide (0.9)

 chapter2.rst

-Extension are optional.
 Here are a few notes about the different options

 • maxdepth is used to indicates the depth of the tree.

-• numbered add relevant section numbers.
+• numbered adds relevant section numbers.

 The glob option works as follows: